 - For oral dosage form (suspension or tablets):

 - Adults and children 12 years of age and older—At first, 2 milligrams (mg) once a day, taken at bedtime.
-Your doctor may increase your dose as needed.
+Your doctor may increase your dose as needed and tolerated.
 However, the dose is usually not more than 12 mg per day.

 - Children younger than 12 years of age—Use and dose must be determined by your doctor.